CauaBF1/CauaBF1/README.md

 ## Hi there 👋

-I'm currently studying Computer Science at UFSCar.
-I'm learning C++ and Python, and I have some experience with frontend development.
+I'm studying Computer Science at UFSCar.
+Currently focused on C++ and Python, with some experience with frontend development.

 ## 🌐 Socials: